a-r-d/a-r-d.github.io/_posts/2023-04-19-divide-conquer-musks-attention-hack-startup-founders.markdown

 ## You can't make people love you without making others hate you

-If you watch Elon Musk everything he does now evokes strong emotions.
+If you watch Elon Musk everything he does now arouses strong emotions.
 People love or hate basically everything he does.

 The simple fact that **some** people love a thing he did makes **others** hate it.